|Admission Standards||Extremely Easy|

 What GPA do you need to get into University of Bridgeport?

-You can get into University of Bridgeport with slightly below average high school grades.
-The average high school GPA of the admitted freshman class at University of Bridgeport was 2.98 on the 4.0 scale indicating that primarily B- students are accepted and ultimately attend.
-The school ranks #13 in Connecticut for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Bridgeport accepts 55% of students who apply.
+Applicants need about average high school grades to get into University of Bridgeport.
+The average high school GPA of the admitted freshman class at University of Bridgeport was 3.04 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
+The school ranks #16 in Connecticut for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Bridgeport accepts 71% of students who apply.

 |High School Class Rank||Freshmen Within Range|

-The cost for prospective students to apply to University of Bridgeport is $25.
+The cost for prospective students to apply to University of Bridgeport is $0.
+The school is free to apply to.

 What are the requirements for admission to University of Bridgeport and what student information is used for admission decisions?